slevithan/regex/README.md

 Here, the `{0}` quantifier at the end once again prevents matching its group at that position, while enabling all of the named groups within it to be used by reference.

 When using a regex to find matches (e.g. via the string `matchAll` method), named groups defined this way appear on each match's `groups` object with the value `undefined`, which is the value for any capturing group that didn't participate in a match.
-See the next section on [definition groups](#definition-groups) for a way to avoid having such groups appear on the `groups` object.
+See the next section on [subroutine definition groups](#subroutine-definition-groups) for a way to avoid having such groups appear on the `groups` object.
 </details>

 > [!NOTE]
 > Subroutines are based on the feature in PCRE and Perl.
 PCRE allows several syntax options including `\g<name>`, whereas Perl uses `(?&name)`.
 Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences that make its subroutines not always act as independent subpatterns.

-### Definition groups
+### Subroutine definition groups

 The syntax `(?(DEFINE)…)` can be used at the end of a regex to define subpatterns for use by reference only.
 When combined with the use of [subroutines](#subroutines), this enables writing regexes in a grammatical way that improves readability and maintainability.

-> Groups defined within definition groups don't appear on the `groups` object of matches.
+> Named groups defined within subroutine definition groups don't appear on the `groups` object of matches.

 Example: